IMMEDIATE ROADSIDE PROHIBITION

 If you are being charged with a DUI, you will be arrested, informed of your Charter rights, transported to a police detachment for further testing and processing, and given a Promise to Appear with a court date.

-Will I end up with a criminal record after receiving an IRP?
+Will I get a criminal record after receiving an IRP?

 If you have received an IRP, you have not been charged criminally.
 Therefore, you cannot get a criminal record because of the IRP.

-If you are charged and convicted of an impaired driving offence, you will end up with a criminal record.
+If you are charged and convicted of an impaired driving offence, you will have a criminal record.

 Do I need a lawyer to fight my IRP?